josbeir/cakephp-docs-md/docs/5/en/development/dependency-injection.md

 classes can use models and interact with other objects like loggers and mailers to build re-usable workflows and business logic for your application.

-CakePHP will use the :term:`DI container` in the following situations:
+CakePHP will use the `DI container` in the following situations:

 - Constructing controllers.
 - Calling actions on your controllers.